laserpointlabs/dadms/docs/dadms_development_process.md

 ### Rationale & Benefits
 - Ensures decisions are thoroughly reviewed, documented, and approved before implementation.
 - Leverages AI and team collaboration for higher-quality, auditable decision records.
-- Integrates seamlessly with DADMS’s process-centric architecture and BPMN-driven governance.
+- Integrates seamlessly with DADMS's process-centric architecture and BPMN-driven governance.
 - Provides a clear, extensible workflow for decision finalization, documentation, and approval.

 ---